ucsb-cs111/w20/_info/software.md

 # Software

+We will be using the Python language, together with the

 Previous versions of this course used [MATLAB](https://ucsb-cs111.github.io/topics/matlab/).

 This quarter, we will be using Python in place of MATLAB.